Apiture Developers Apiture Developers

 Each webhook has a state property which indicates whether events should be routed to it.
 Some states are set automatically, while others can be requested if needed.
 The states are:

-Deactivated: The webhook has been manually suspended.
-The webhook can be reactivated at any time by using the developer portal.
+The webhook has been manually suspended.
+The webhook can be suspended or resumed at any time by using the Apiture Developer Portal.

 Description